soffan-group16/matplotlib/report.md

 In a 3D plot, the limits of axis are auto-expanded, even if they are set manually and exactly.
 The reason is that the method `Axis::_get_coord_info()` (in `axis3d.py`) expands the bounds of axes, `mins` and `maxs`, by `deltas` automatically, which should be refactored.

-**[Requirement ID: 4]**
+#### [Requirement ID: 4]

 **Title:** Draw labels in a proper position

 **Description:**

-The position of the labels should be coordinated with the axis.
-The renderer for drawing labels should control the distance between the axis and the labels.
-Or the labels can interfere with the axes.
-In fact, the variable `delta` can influence the position of the labels.
-As some refactoring may modify the autoscaling process related to `delta`, the labels should be drawn in another way.
+The position of the labels should be coordinated with the axis of the graph.
+The rendering of the label is affected by the `delta` variable.
+Modifications to the code should preserve the labels position but fix the graph when autoscaling is turned off.

-**[Requirement ID: 5]**
+#### [Requirement ID: 5]

 **Title:** Render grid lines under the axis